All comparisonsPassword Managers

 Password Boss

-KeePass fails first because syncing requires manually transferring encrypted vault files between devices.
+KeePass fails first because it requires manually transferring encrypted database files between devices before syncing passwords.

 Verdict